emberjs/data/BREAKING_CHANGES.md

 Previously, a record's `data` property was a hash that contained the JSON representation of the record that should be sent to your persistence layer.
-Now that records store uncommitted changes in a separate hash, you should use the new `getJSON()` method to retrieve the data hash to be sent to the server.
+Now that records store uncommitted changes in a separate hash, you should use the new `toJSON()` method to retrieve the data hash to be sent to the server.

 We could have fixed up the `data` property to return the JSON